HypixelDev/PublicAPI/README.md

 [![](https://jitpack.io/v/HypixelDev/PublicAPI.svg)](https://jitpack.io/#HypixelDev/PublicAPI)

 ### Query Limitations
 The API server has a request limit of 120 queries per minute.
-Abuse of the API will lead to your API key being banned.
+Any abuse of the API or intentions to bypass this limit (such as with multiple API keys) will lead to your API key being reset or banned.

 If you require a higher limit than the above you can open a support ticket at https://support.hypixel.net and provide your use case and why you require a higher limit.